microsoft/PartsUnlimitedMRP/docs/HOL_Deploying-Using-Chef/README.md

     ↪		not_if "pgrep -f ordering-service"
     ↪	end

+**Step 16.** Commit the added files into the git repository
+    git add .
+    git commit -m "mrp cookbook commit"

-**Step 16.** Now that the recipe is written, we can upload the cookbooks to the Chef server.
+**Step 17.** Now that the recipe is written, we can upload the cookbooks to the Chef server.
 From the command line, run:

     knife cookbook upload mrpapp --include-dependencies
     knife cookbook upload chef-client --include-dependencies